How You Can Save Money On A Bathroom Remodel

 Here are some cost-saving tips on remodeling your bathroom that you should implement:

 Keep the layout and size of your bathroom

-Demolishing and redoing your whole bathroom involves taking out plumbing pipes and refixing them, including the toilet discharge and sewer pipe.
-It’s not only expensive to move this, but will cause a lot of other damage that will need to be fixed later.
+Demolishing and redoing your whole bathroom involves taking out plumbing pipes and redoing them.
+This is including the toilet discharge and sewer pipe.
+It’s not only expensive to do, but causes a lot of other damage that will need to be fixed later.

 If you’re planning to DIY, it will be difficult to break everything down.
 You’ll need protective gear for one, and you wouldn’t know the vital areas of the bathroom that you shouldn’t target.
 Therefore, the more sensible thing to do would be to call in a contractor, which adds up to your costs.
 Moreover, if you completely change your bathroom’s plumbing, you will be paying extra for a plumber too.

 The load-bearing walls are those that hold the second floor or the roof.
 Removing these walls is a huge project, and you might need to make changes to your whole house.
 The exterior walls are load-bearing, whereas the interior walls do not bear any loads.
 It’s fine to change up your non-load-bearing walls as they don’t interfere with the upper floors.
 They can be removed and remodeled more easily, and the effort, as well as cost, is lower.

 However, for load-bearing walls, you’ll need to call in your contractor.
 To make sure your house’s structure is as sound as possible.
 It’s not advisable for one person to do it on their own as the amount of labor that goes is a lot.

 Try to keep your drywall

 Drywalls more often do not need a complete replacement during renovations because of the moisture in the bathroom.
 It should factor into your budget, as any wall that has mold on them should be removed.
 The more walls that are opened, the more they need to be worked on and fully closed at a later stage.
 Every wall that is closed up requires more paint and drywall material.